okp4/dataverse-portal/README.md

 ## Purpose

-🚀 Get ready to dive into the Dataverse! 💥 This portal is your gateway to an endless world of digital resources! 🪐 Explore the [Dataspaces](https://blog.okp4.network/what-is-a-data-space-b26ba51596b0), use, and contribute with datasets, algorithms, storage, and computational power!
+🚀 Get ready to dive into the Dataverse! 💥 This portal is your gateway to an endless world of digital resources! 🪐 Explore the Dataverse, use, and contribute with datasets, algorithms, storage, and computational power!

 [![portal screen](./etc/image/portal-screen.webp)](https://okp4.network)